 Factors That Affect The Size of Dish to Be Use for Satellite TV Packages

 The first step to receiving a satellite signal in a particular location is the strength of the beam(dBW) and the footprint.
-Now, even if the footprint extends to your location but the “EIRP” is weak, it means you will need a very big dish to get the signals from that particular satellite.
+Now, even if the footprint extends to your location but the “EIRP” is weak, you will need a very big dish to get the signals from that particular satellite.

-Analyzing The Concept of EIRP calculation in Satellite TV Installation
+Analyzing The Concept of EIRP Calculation in Satellite TV Installation

-Also, from the above diagram, the grey areas stand for the “EIRPS”, the yellow represents the smallest dish you can use to get any channel on that satellite position, and the red background represents the dish sizes that can manage to receive the signal from that satellite.
+Also, from the above diagram, the grey areas stand for the “EIRPS”, the yellow represents the most miniature dish you can use to get any channel on that satellite position, and the red background represents the dish sizes that can manage to receive the signal from that satellite.
 Lastly, the blue column represents the dish size which can get a very good signal.

-To simplify this, if you have a satellite dish that covers your area and has a 35dBW, it means the least dish you can use to get any signal from that satellite is a 3meter(300cm) dish while the best dish to use is a 480cm(4-meters) dish.
+To simplify this, if you have a satellite dish that covers your area and has a 35dBW, it means the least dish you can use to get any signal from that satellite is a 3meter(300cm) dish, while the best dish to use is a 480cm(4-meters) dish.

 How to Get the EIRP of A Specific Satellite TV Package

 Lyngsat is a very useful website where you can get general information about satellite TV packages across the globe.
 On lyngsat, you can access satellite information such as TPs, eirp, etc.